franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 # 🏁 0.
 Start by cloning this repo

 First open the terminal on your virtual machine.
 Click on the icon at the bottom left of the dekstop to show applications, then search for the terminal.
 Next, use the `cd` command to change directory into your local desktop.
+Do not include the `$` when you copy code into your terminal, this symbol is used to indicate commands you should run on your own terminal.

 ```bash
 $ cd ~/Desktop